-If you’ve been wondering how to shoot the Milky Way, you have come to the right place!
+If you’ve been wondering how to photograph the Milky Way, you have come to the right place!
+This post will hopefully give you a better understanding of how to take pictures of stars.

 We’ve been getting a ton of questions about how we take our night sky shots, or astrophotography, and requests for tips and tricks.
 This is a beginner’s guide to taking your first night sky photo.
 I’m definitely far from an expert and still have a ton to learn, so this is geared towards someone who has never done night sky photography before.